MenacingPerson/Multiplicative/README.md

 # Multiplicative

-My custom modpack, meant to be played on servers and singleplayer
+A custom modpack, meant to be vanilla-like

 # Mod list